Skip to main content

 To edit the properties of an item:

-You can always edit an item's Colour and Icon properties, no matter what the item's Context is.
+You can always edit an item's Colour and Icon properties, regardless of the item's Context.

 Edit multiple items